 Rinker Orchards is a third-generation family farm in Frederick County Virginia.
 They grow 10 varieties of apples and produce 100% natural apple cider that you can buy at the farm store.
-Apple-picking season at Rinkers runs from Labor Day through Columbus Day, but fresh cider is available through the holiday season.
-The farm is open Friday through Monday, 10:00 – 5:00.
+Apple-picking season at Rinkers usually runs from Labor Day through Columbus Day, with fresh cider available through the holiday season.
+In 2020, the pick-your-own apple season is September 12 to October 12, Saturdays and Sundays only, 10:00 – 5:00.

 Stribling Orchard, Markham VA

+Sadly, Stribling Orchards will not open for apple picking in 2020.
+We hope to see them return in 2021.
 Stribling Orchard has always been one of our favorite places to go apple picking with kids.
 Stop at the Harvest House to get a picking pole, then drive or walk up to the orchard.
 You can pick several apple varieties, so take your time and wander.
 Dogs are not allowed at the farm.
-Open Tuesday through Sunday, 9:00 – 5:00.

 Valley View Farn, Delaplane VA

 Head to Valley View Farm in September and October for apple picking in scenic Fauquier County.
 The fifth-generation farm also has a Locavore Farm Market offering wine and cider tasting, and local farm products.
-Open Thursday through Monday from 10:00 – 5:00, to 6:00 on Saturday.
+Open Friday 12:00 – 4:00, Saturday and Sunday 12:00 – 5:00 (hours may change seasonally).